 The following information is intended to provide a starting point when selecting the best process to use for cleaving different types of fiber.
 To achieve the best possible cleave results, further experimentation is typically required to fine-tune the cleave parameters for each specific fiber type.

 Standard Process: The tension-and-scribe method where a constant tension is applied to the fiber, the fiber is scribed, and the tension causes the scribe to propagate across the fiber to produce the cleave.
+To see a walk-through on how to perform a tension-and-scribe flat cleave, see the Tutorial Videos tab.

 Sub-Critical Process: This process starts with a lower tension applied to the fiber than required by the standard cleaving process.
 After the fiber is scribed, the tension is slowly increased until the scribe propagates across the fiber and the cleave is complete.
 This can improve the cleave quality in highly stressed or specialty fibers.